 Limit access to sensitive data

-Limit access to sensitive data on a need-to-know basis and regularly review and revoke access for former employees and partners who no longer require it.
-By limiting access to data in an affiliate program, companies can reduce the risk of sensitive information falling into the wrong hands and protect it from security threats.
+Restrict access on a strict need-to-know basis and make sure you consistently review and revoke the access of former employees and partners who are no longer allowed to browse your system.
+This step alone can drastically reduce the risk of sensitive information falling into the hands of prying eyes and compromising the security of your affiliate program.

 Conclusion – What layers of security to implement?